-There seems to be a lot of mis-information circulating, particularly on various FACEBOOK sites, that the existing bridge at Kanchanaburi (actually ThaMakam) is not ‘the real one’.
+There seems to be a lot of mis-information circulating, particularly on various FACEBOOK and YOUTUBE sites, that the existing bridge at Kanchanaburi (actually ThaMakam) is not ‘the real one’.
 People claim that it is a replica, constructed as a tourist trap.
 I can assure you that IT IS REAL!

 Although the US POWs had nothing to do with its construction (with apologies to William Holden), British and Dutch POWs constructed first the wood/bamboo bridge then the iron/concrete bridge a few hundred meters upstream.
 The iron portion of that bridge as it sits today was looted from Java and shipped to Kanchanaburi.
 The two center spans were reconstructed post-war to replace those destroyed in the June 1945 bombing.
 The Thais intentionally replaced them with rectangular sections to differentiate them from the original semi-circular sections.